-- are safe and effective - will work like their current medication - have no additional risk of adverse reactions or immunological response - do not require significant changes to their routines or dosing - are accompanied by patient support programs that will help them with benefits coordination, scheduling, access, etc. - are available at infusion centres near them (though it may be a different infusion centre than they currently attend) - are well-understood, that switching from an originator has been extensively studied, and that switch programs have been successful around the world
+- are safe and effective - will work like their current medication - have no additional risk of adverse reactions or immunological response - do not require significant changes to their routines or dosing - are accompanied by patient support programs that will help them with benefits coordination, scheduling, access, etc. - are well-understood, that switching from an originator has been extensively studied, and that switch programs have been successful around the world

-As an additional resource, Arthritis Consumer Experts have created a Patient Conversation Guide for prescribers to assist in preparing for switch discussions.
-This guide and many other resources for you and your patients are available at www.gov.bc.ca/biosimilars/prescribers.
+Resources for you and your patients are available at www.gov.bc.ca/biosimilars/prescribers.